Franklin County, Virginia: History

-The Great Moonshine Conspiracy era
+Great Moonshine Conspiracy era

 In the 20th century during Prohibition, local wits named Franklin County the "Moonshine Capital of the World", as moonshine production and bootlegging drove the economy.
 As of 2000, the local chamber of commerce had adopted the title as a heritage identification for the area.
 Moonshine is still being made in the area.

 Historians estimate that in the 1920s, 99 of every 100 Franklin County residents were in some way involved in the illegal liquor trade.
 The bootleggers became involved with gangsters from Chicago and other major cities, and some local law enforcement officials were part of the criminal activities and killing of competitors.
 "Between 1930 and 1935 local still operators and their business partners sold a volume of whiskey that would have generated $5,500,000 in excise taxes at the old 1920 tax rate."

 A lengthy federal investigation resulted in indictments and trials for 34 suspects in 1935 for what was called the "Great Moonshine Conspiracy," which attracted national attention.
 The writer Sherwood Anderson was among the many outsiders who came to cover the trial.
 At what was then the longest trial in state history, 31 people were convicted, but their jail sentences were relatively light (two years or less).
 Thirteen conspirators were sentenced only to probation.

 This period has recently received new attention by writers.
 T. Keister Greer's history The Great Moonshine Conspiracy Trial of 1935 (2002) covered the trial and its background in the county.
 The writer Matt Bondurant had ancestors in the area, whose exploits during this period inspired his historical novel, The Wettest County in the World (2008).
 (The title was based on a statement by Anderson.)
 The book was adapted as a film, Lawless, in 2012.
 In 2014 an historical novel with much history about the county and town came out: "Moonshine Corner, Keys to Rocky Mount," ISBN 9781500980115, by the widow of T. Keister Greer, Ibby Greer.